Logo Islands

 Logo Islands location below Palm Jumeirah.
 The left side island would become Emaar Beachfront and Dubai Harbour in the future.

-The Logo Islands are the two identical artificial islands built in the shape of a palm leaf, located directly beneath the Palm Jumeirah.
+The Logo Islands are two identical artificial islands built in the shape of a palm leaf, located directly beneath the Palm Jumeirah.
 The islands were built of 4.9 million cubic feet of sand and were meant to represent the branding logo of Palm Jumeirah.
-However, now it has been redeveloped and called Dubai Harbour, which has area of 20,000,000 sq.ft / 195 hectares whereas Emaar Properties has taken possession of the left side island and has been redeveloped as a new community named Emaar Beachfront, consisting of 24 towers.
-On the other side of the Dubai Harbour, another developer has developed the biggest Cruise Terminal in the MENA Region.
+However, now it has been redeveloped and called Dubai Harbour, which has an area of 20,000,000 sq.ft / 195 hectares whereas Emaar Properties is developing the left side island as a new community named Emaar Beachfront, consisting of 24 towers.
+On the other side of the Dubai Harbour, another developer has developed the biggest cruise terminal in the MENA region.